eskeels/fingerprintotron/README.md

 main.cpp loads the text files for comparision, generates the fingerprints and then performs analysis to find all documents deemed similar.
 # Fingerprint generation
 ![Finger print generation sequence diagram](uml/fingerprint_generation_seq.png "Generating fingerprints")
+# Compressed mode
+New mode added, compressed mode.
+This uses a fixed number of fingerprints per document.
+It stores a fixed number of odd and even hashes for each document.
+The smallest of each type are stored.
+The sample application uses 200 fingerprints (100 odd / even).
+When in this mode you should lower the threshold as it is fall less precise.